Because we’re older and wiser, but we misplaced the user manual for the second half of life

 About that “midlife.”
 OK, we all know we’re past the actuarial 50-yard line, yet we still feel betwixt all that came before and a hunk of life that lies ahead.
 So let’s not call it “late life”; let’s be on time.

-But as a wiseacre, of course, I will periodically allow myself to write about whatever I damn well please.
+But as Chief Wiseacre, I will, of course, allow myself to write about whatever I damn well please.